You can complain if you’re unhappy with a judge, magistrate, tribunal member or coroner’s:

 You must make your complaint within 3 months.

-You can’t use the complaints process to challenge a decision or sentence.
+You cannot use the complaints process to challenge a decision or sentence.
 You should get legal advice about how to appeal.

 How to complain